samclub/sen-homepage/content/link.md

 featured: false
 draft: false
 share: false
+editable: true  # Allow visitors to edit the page?
+Supported by the Page, Post, and Docs content types.

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.